 Child – a category that is within the parent category

-Administrator – The test administrator is responsible for overseeing the entire curriculum of an academic program.
+Administrator – the test administrator is responsible for overseeing the entire curriculum of an academic program.
 The most important responsibility of the role is ensuring all tests, questions, and rubrics are aligned with the program’s requirements.
 Test administrators work closely with test makers who receive feedback on test quality from test reviewers

 How the former experience impacted these customers:

-Maker – The test maker creates questions that go into an assessment.
+Maker – the test maker creates questions that go into an assessment.
 Previous user research shows that assessment making is a collaborative process that involves receiving feedback from assessment reviewers.
 Instructors do not make the assessments

 How the former experience impacted these customers:

-Reviewer – The test reviewers are members of a review board that provide feedback on tests
+Reviewer – the test reviewers are members of a review board that provide feedback on tests

 How the former experience impacted these customers: